signavio/tech-blog/_posts/2017-10-18-code-camp-projects-2017.md

 If the tweet is approved, Workflow Accelerator will send an email to the social media team alerting them to the tweet and allowing them to either approve it or reject it.
 If Alexa determines the tweet is not acceptable, it will reject it and ask the user to try again Additionally, Alexa provides feedback on how the tweet can be improved.
-To achieve this, the team integrated Workflow Accelerator with [Alex] (http://alexjs.com).
+To achieve this, the team integrated Workflow Accelerator with [Alex](http://alexjs.com).

 While Alexa serves as a filter for content, the ultimate authority that approves or disapproves tweets is the company's social media team.